Birth Injury Information

 extraction, failure to monitor fetal heartrate, umbilical cord prolapse/strangulation,

-of negligence or misstep during labor or delivery.
-One of the most common
+to some sort of negligence or misstep during labor or delivery.
+One of

-is oxygen deprivation leading to brain damage.
-Any type of brain trauma
+the most common is oxygen deprivation leading to brain damage.
+Any type

-though can harm the baby’s development of muscle control, coordination,
+of brain trauma though can harm the baby’s development of muscle

 Brachial Plexus Injury